MichalLeszczynski-WFiIS/Fiszkly/doc/USE_CASES.md

  - User gets more points for learning uncommon words

 ## Adding custom words (list)
--User can add their own words that they want to learn to the dictionary.
+ - User can add their own words that they want to learn to the dictionary.
 Application checks if the word is correct before it is added to the list.
--User can create groups of words, and practice words from specific group
+ - User can create groups of words, and practice words from specific group

 ## Progress charts & other analytics
--User can see some statistics and charts that show their progress, for example words learned in some time.
+ - User can see some statistics and charts that show their progress, for example words learned in some time.
--User can see comparisons to other users so they can compete with each other.
+ - User can see comparisons to other users so they can compete with each other.

 ## notifications (eg. you missed your daily challenge)
 User can be notified about application events by following means: